show_page.php1 : em01b.jpg

 ETIOLOGIC DIAGNOSIS: Immune-mediated insulitis and atrophy

-SLIDE B: HISTOPATHOLOGIC DESCRIPTION: Thyroid gland: There is diffuse infiltration of thyroid architecture by numerous lymphocytes, plasma cells, and fewer histiocytes that replace 80% of thyroid follicles and separate, surround, and compress remaining follicles that are either small and irregular, collapsed with little colloid, or are enlarged up to 200 um in diameter and contain luminal eosinophilic cellular and karyorrhectic debris (necrosis), sloughed epithelial cells, and few macrophages and neutrophils admixed with variable amounts of colloid.
-Multifocally, the adjacent fibroadipose tissue and brown fat is expanded by few lymphocytes and neutrophils and a mild amount of clear space separates the connective tissue (edema).
+SLIDE B: HISTOPATHOLOGIC DESCRIPTION: Thyroid gland: There is diffuse infiltration by numerous lymphocytes, plasma cells, and fewer histiocytes that replace 80% of thyroid follicles and separate, surround, and compress remaining follicles that are either small and irregular, collapsed with little colloid, or are enlarged up to 200 µm in diameter and contain luminal eosinophilic cellular and karyorrhectic debris (necrosis), sloughed epithelial cells, and few macrophages and neutrophils admixed with variable amounts of colloid.
+Multifocally, the adjacent fibroadipose tissue and brown fat is expanded by few lymphocytes, plasma cells and neutrophils and a mild amount of clear space separates the connective tissue (edema).

 Parathyroid gland: Essentially normal.

-MORPHOLOGIC DIAGNOSIS: Thyroid gland: Thyroiditis, lymphoplasmacytic, diffuse, severe, with mild periglandular steatitis, BB/Wistar rat, rodent.
+MORPHOLOGIC DIAGNOSIS: Thyroid gland: Thyroiditis, lymphoplasmacytic, diffuse, severe, with mild lymphoplasmacytic steatitis, BB/Wistar rat, rodent.

 ETIOLOGIC DIAGNOSIS: Immune-mediated thyroiditis